-From anise, basil, and cilantro to parsley, sage, rosemary, and thyme, herbs are an incredibly easy and super fun addition to any garden…indoors or out.
-The varieties are plenty and the range of flavors fantastic, so growing an assortment gives you an amazing array of options when it comes to getting creative in the kitchen.
+Most herbs are extremely adaptable, easy to grow, and require little attention, making them a popular choice among beginning and experience gardeners alike.
+From anise, basil, and cilantro to parsley, sage, and rosemary, herbs are a fun addition to any garden, indoors or out.
+The range of flavors is fantastic, so growing an assortment gives you an array of options when it comes to getting creative in the kitchen.

-Picking: Ideal harvesting times vary by herb type.
-Herbs that are grown for their leaves, such as mint and basil, can be picked virtually any time after the leaves form.
+Harvesting: Ideal harvesting times vary by herb type.
+Herbs that are grown for their leaves, such as basil, can be picked virtually any time after the leaves form.
+For leafy herbs grown in the garden, pick them early in the morning after the dew dries and avoid washing them to preserve flavor.
 Flowering herbs like lavender should be harvested before the flower has fully bloomed for best fragrance.
-For leafy herbs grown in the garden, pick them early in the morning after the dew dries and avoid washing them to preserve flavor.
-Most herbs thrive when harvested or thinned regularly, which keeps the plants vibrant and healthy and encourages continuous growth.

 While the terms "herbs" and "spices" are often used together and interchangeably, there is a difference.
 Herbs come from the leaves of a plant, while spices are derived from a plant's bark, roots, or seeds.
 Some plants can be both - for example, Cilantro leaves can be eaten as a fresh herb, and its seeds, Corinander, can be harvested to use as a spice.